 The Burryman Procession is held on the second Friday of August in South Queensferry, Scotland.

-Fêtes de L’Ours (Festival of the Bears), Prats-de-Mollo-la-Preste, France
+2. Fêtes de L’Ours (Festival of the Bears), Prats-de-Mollo-la-Preste, Pyrénées-Orientales, France

 Symbolic of the age-old struggle between man and nature, the wild tradition of the Fêtes de L’Ours has been held in Pyrenees villages for centuries, tracing its origins back to the arctolatry – or bear cult worship – practiced by pre-Christian Basques.
 In Prats-de-Mollo-la-Preste, host to the oldest of the bear festivals, participants reenact the legend of a young shepherdess kidnapped by a lecherous bear.
 The young girl prayed for protection of her virtue to the nearby Notre Dame du Coral cathedral, which greatly displeased the bear.
 For nine days he howled in revulsion outside of his cave, attracting the attention of nearby woodcutters, as well as a farm boy and the hermit of Notre Dame du Coral.
 While the farm boy and the hermit came to the shepherdess’ rescue, the woodcutters tracked down and killed the bear.

 The festival begins at Fort Lagarde on the hill above the village, where a feast is held for the men who have been chosen to play the bears.
-The chosen are then sewn into sheepskin costumes and have every visible patch of skin blackened with a thick mixture of oil and soot.
+The chosen are then sewn into sheepskin costumes, and every visible patch of skin is blackened with a thick mixture of oil and soot.
 Wielding long wooden staffs, the costumed bears let out a deafening roar and race down the hill, tackling people – women seem to attract the most attention – along the way, smearing their victims with soot.
 Down into the village’s winding maze of cobbled streets, the bears are pursued by hunters into the village square, where they are finally chained up and “shaved,” returning to their human forms.
+The festivities close with people dancing in a frenzy until someone lets off a single gunshot, signaling the festivities are coming to a close.

 Where and when?